justincarstens/Selenium_Gmail_Generator/README.md

   - **chromedriver**: Path to your local chromedriver.exe file.
   - **chrome.exe**: Path to the compatible Chrome.exe corresponding to your ChromeDriver.
   - **api.key**: Your private API Key for https://api-ninjas.com/

+## Improvements

+  - Use the gender from the Name generator API instead of randomly generating.
+  - Find a better way to read from the config.properties file instead of a method reading the file for each property.
+  - _Actually complete the registration process._